fbpx

 Blank Park Zoo is committed to making every aspect of your experience fun, safe, and accessible, and it is their belief that every individual should have the highest quality experience when visiting.

 To read a social narrative to prepare you or your loved ones for a trip to the Zoo, visit https://www.blankparkzoo.com/plan-your-visit/accessibility/.
-Blank Park Zoo hopes all guests will benefit, as it becomes more accessible and inclusive, allowing each person to fully connect with nature and all that it has to offer.
+Blank Park Zoo hopes all guests will benefit from these inclusive features allowing each person to fully connect with nature and all that it has to offer.

 Leave a Reply